Tochemey/goakt/README.md

 ## Client

-The Go-Akt client facilitates interaction with a specified Go-Akt cluster, contingent upon the activation of cluster mode.
+The GoAkt client facilitates interaction with a specified GoAkt cluster, contingent upon the activation of cluster mode.
 The client operates without knowledge of the specific node within the cluster that will process the request.
-This feature is particularly beneficial when interfacing with a Go-Akt cluster from an external system.
+This feature is particularly beneficial when interfacing with a GoAkt cluster from an external system.
-Go-Akt client is equipped with a mini load-balancer that helps route requests to the appropriate node.
+GoAkt client is equipped with a mini load-balancer that helps route requests to the appropriate node.

 ### Balancer strategies